schongallam/makenetspace/README.md

 This script was created and tested on Linux Mint 20.1.

 ## usage:
-See USAGE for more details.
+See USAGE.md for more details.
 ```usage:

 # makenetspace.sh [OPTIONS] NETNS DEVICE